ecky-l/tloona/README.md

   * deploy output directory is configurable underneath project dir
   * fixed destructor to REPL creation bug for TclOO classes
   * tm modules are displayed with tcl icon in browser
+  * fixed issues with vfs, i.e. deployment is now possible when running from tclkit

 ### Release 1.7.1 : Date 2016/06/18 :
   *  Bugfix: openFile from Workspace browser didn't generate tree properly